dashboard image

 What are the errors in the logs ?

-This should indicated the failed queries, connection errors
+This should indicate the failed queries, connection errors

 Error Logs